 UV light systems work by exposing water to UV lamps in a controlled environment.
 These lamps emit UV radiation that passes through the water, effectively disinfecting it by targeting the DNA of any present pathogens.
 This method is widely used in various water treatment facilities due to its efficiency and lack of chemical by-products.

 The UV spectrum is divided into different ranges: UVA, UVB, UVC, and vacuum UV.
-UVC, with a wavelength range of 200-280 nm, is most effective for water disinfection.
-UVC light is the kind that is commonly used in water treatment plants.
+UVC, with a wavelength range of 200–280 nm, is most effective for water disinfection.
+UVC light is commonly used in water treatment plants.
 It has the right balance of energy to disrupt the DNA of microorganisms without forming harmful by-products.

 UV disinfection systems often utilize ultraviolet light-emitting diodes (UV-LEDs).
 These are an emerging technology with advantages over traditional mercury lamps, such as longer lifespans and lower power consumption.
 Additionally, the use of UV radiation at 254 nm typically results in the formation of pyrimidine dimers in the DNA, interrupting essential processes for microorganisms.
 This makes UV light a powerful tool for ensuring safe drinking water.